nmfs-ost/asar/README.md

 ![alt text](inst/resources/example_pop-up.PNG)

-All other associated files will be created in a folder called `stock_assessment_template` within the user's documents folder.
+All other associated files will be created in a folder called `stock_assessment_reports` within the user's documents folder.
 From there, a file system following the user's associated science center > species name > region (if applicable) > year.
 The user will have to navigate to this folder to find additional files.

 ![alt text](inst/resources/example_file_system.PNG)